irfanhakim-as/linux-wiki/topics/vorta.md

 # Vorta

+> [!NOTE]
+> This topic mostly or entirely pertains to Vorta version `0.9` and may not have been updated for newer versions.

 ## Description

 Vorta is a backup client for macOS and Linux desktops.
 It integrates the mighty BorgBackup with your desktop environment to protect your data from disk failure, ransomware and theft.